 - 3-2-1 Rule: Maintain three copies of data, on two different media types, with one copy stored offsite or in the cloud.

-- Automated Backups: Implement automated, scheduled backups to prevent human error and ensure consistency.
+- Automated Backups: Implement automated, scheduled backups to prevent human error.

 - Regular Testing: Periodically test backup restoration to ensure data can be recovered when needed.